 However, they are different in numerous aspects, both the subsidiary and the branch office have to follow similar incorporation steps and they will be liable to the payment of the same corporate taxes.
 They also have the same obligations with regards to their employees in Australia, but differences may appear if we refer to accounting compliance procedures or audit.

-What are the main taxes charged to Australian companies?
+What are the main taxes charged to Australian companies in 2024?

 In this section, we will present a part of the taxes that local companies are required to pay, regardless if they operate as a branch office or a subsidiary.
 For more details on the withholding taxes applicable to local businesses, you can send your inquiries to our Australian law firm: